 It should be noted that catch levels and fishery participation have been low over the past 5 years in comparison with pre fishery closure years due to the lower population size resulting in lower catch limits than historical limits.

-Bycatch in other fisheries still remain low compared to fisheries prior to the 2014-2016 marine heatwave, with the exception of the shallow water flatfish fishery, within which we have noted that Pacific cod catch has increased.
+Bycatch in other fisheries still remains low compared to fisheries prior to the 2014-2016 marine heatwave, with the exception of the shallow water flatfish fishery, within which we have noted that Pacific cod catch has increased.

 We continue to rate the fishery-informed stock considerations at risk level 1 – no apparent concerns.